-When dealing with crime and disorder matters, the Environmental & Public Protection Scrutiny Committee have a right to information from Responsible Authorities and Cooperating persons and bodies (as defined by Section 5 of the Crime and Disorder Act 1998) on written request.
+When dealing with crime and disorder matters, the Place, Sustainability & Climate Change Scrutiny Committee has a right to information from Responsible Authorities and Co-operating persons and bodies (as defined by Section 5 of the Crime and Disorder Act 1998) on written request.
 Information provided will be normally be de-personalised and will exclude information likely to prejudice legal proceedings or current or future operations.